-In additional to your continued attention on these issues, Congress plays a key role in providing oversight and maintaining focus on our recommendations to ensure they are implemented and produce their desired results.
-Legislation enacted in December 2022 includes a provision for GAO to identify any additional congressional oversight actions that can help agencies implement priority recommendations and address any underlying issues relating to such implementation.
+In addition to your attention on these issues, we recognize the key role Congress plays in providing oversight and maintaining focus on our recommendations to ensure they are implemented and produce their desired results.
+Legislation enacted in December 2022 included a provision for GAO to identify any additional congressional oversight actions that can help agencies implement priority recommendations and address any underlying issues relating to such implementation.7

-There are various strategies Congress can use in addressing our recommendations, such as incorporating them into legislation.
+Congress can use various strategies to address our recommendations, such as incorporating them into legislation.
 Congress can also use its budget, appropriations, and oversight processes to incentivize executive branch agencies to act on our recommendations and monitor their progress.
 For example, Congress can hold hearings focused on NRC's progress in implementing GAO's priority recommendations, withhold funds when appropriate, or take other actions to provide incentives for agencies to act.
 Moreover, Congress could follow up during the appropriations process and request periodic updates.
 Congress also plays a key role in addressing any underlying issues related to the implementation of these recommendations.
 For example, Congress could pass legislation providing an agency explicit authority to implement a recommendation or requiring an agency to take certain actions to implement a recommendation.

-Copies of this report are being sent to the Director of the Office of Management and Budget and the appropriate congressional committees.
-In addition, the report is available on the GAO website at http://www.gao.gov/.
+Copies of this report are being sent to the Director of OMB and the appropriate congressional committees.
+In addition, the report will be available on the GAO website at Priority Open Recommendation Letters | U.S. GAO.

 I appreciate NRC's continued commitment to these important issues.
 If you have any questions or would like to discuss any of the issues outlined in this letter, please do not hesitate to contact me or Mark Gaffigan, Managing Director, Natural Resources and Environment, at GaffiganM@gao.gov or (202) 512-3841.
 Contact points for our Offices of Congressional Relations and Public Affairs may be found on the last page of this report.
-Our teams will continue to coordinate with your staff on all of the 21 open recommendations.
+Our teams will continue to coordinate with your staff on all the 17 open recommendations, as well as those additional recommendations in the high-risk areas for which NRC has a leading role.
 Thank you for your attention to these matters.